 Unless you’re running a half-marathon or longer, a waterproof running shoe repels dampness for the entire duration of the run.
 Of course, we’re not talking thunderstorm-grade rain here – in which case you should be indoors binge-watching Netflix instead of being wet and miserable.

-A waterproof shoe also does a much better job at protecting you from puddle splashes than open-meshed footwear.
+A waterproof shoe also does a much better job of protecting you from puddle splashes than open-meshed footwear.

-Some trail running routes involves jumping over small water streams or channels, and the occasional misstep doesn’t have to soak your feet.
+Some trail running routes involve jumping over small water streams or channels, and the occasional misstep doesn’t have to soak your feet.

 If you’re dealing with muddy trails, waterproofing is a godsend.
 The upper keeps the moisture from seeping in.
 Many Gore-Tex lined shoes have protective overlays and also use mesh materials with a closed structure.
 This design prevents the upper from getting dirty as well.

 There’s an added benefit of a waterproof shoe.
 It acts as a wind-blocker and keeps the insides toasty during colder months.
 So if you’re preparing to run in the winter rains, rest assured that waterproof footwear also does well at thermal insulation.

 Now that we’ve built a case for waterproof shoes, what kind should you buy?
 It depends where you intend to run.
 If it’s off-road, then the answer is obvious; buy trail running shoes with a Gore-Tex membrane.

 There are road running Gore-Tex equipped shoes too, and we cover that in the first list that follows.
 There aren’t as many choices as we would have liked, but some of the popular neutral daily trainers are sold with waterproofing.
 These are dependable shoes and will work for a lot of runners.

 There is a reason behind the slim pickings.
 Adding Gore-Tex to an upper will add $10-20 in cost, so one can imagine what that does to the retail price – and the profit margin.